pjmartinez/TFM_UM-eqtls/README.md

 ```

 ## 2.3.
 FASTQC Before and After Quality Control
 It is helpful to see how the quality of the data has changed after using Trimmomatic.
-To do this, we will be using the command-line versions of fastqc and MultiQC.
-These two programs create visual reports of the average quality of our reads.
+To do this, we will be using the command-line version of fastqc .
+This program creates visual reports of the average quality of our reads.

 ```